muyuuuu/Self-Supervise-Object-Detection/README.md

 - Cut out several patches in the picture, the blue in the middle is regarded as anchor, pink is the positive sample, and purple is the negative sample
 - Using cosine distance as the loss function, the representation of Anchor and positive sample should be close, while the representation of Anchor and negative sample should be far away
-- Considering that target detection is greatly affected by spatial information, patch of positive sample must be adjacent to anchor
+- Considering that object detection is greatly affected by spatial information, patch of positive sample must be adjacent to anchor

 The experimental results show that the pre-training method is superior to the labeled training method.
-Here I only give my thinking: for the training mode with labels, the network only recognizes the background and target, throws a complete picture, and the network is only interested in the target area.
-If it is self-supervised, the network knows the distribution of data, or what the picture should look like, and is not particularly interested in any particular area.
-However, when the detection program starts to train and needs to be interested in certain areas, the network will know which areas it needs to be interested in, which areas are similar to the areas of interest, and which areas are not similar to the areas of interest, so that it can better locate the target.
+Here I only give my thinking: for the training mode with labels, the network only recognizes the background and object.
+The network is only interested in the object region when throws a complete picture.
+If it is self-supervised, the network knows the distribution of data, or what the picture should look like, and is not particularly interested in any particular region.
+However, when the detection program starts to train and needs to be interested in certain region, the network will know which region it needs to be interested in, which region are similar to the region of interest, and which region are not similar to the region of interest, so that it can better locate the object.

 </details>